gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to repository DSL

 - The `RepositoryHandler.mavenCentral()` method no longer handles the `urls` option.
 You should use the `artifactUrls` instead.
+- It is now an error to change the name of an `ArtifactRepository` after it has been added to a repository container.

 ### Removed incubating method